 3 WEEKS OUT

 Now is the time to gather together a few party decor items and make a menu.
+Here are a few ideas for baby shower party foods!
 You want to be sure you give yourself plenty of time because of shipping times (if something is ordered online).
 So browse Pinterest (P.S.
 I have a baby shower board for ideas), create a board with your own ideas specific to this baby shower so it’s all in one place.
 I usually buy plates, napkins, cups, and all other party decor around this time, once I’ve decided on my theme.

 1 WEEK OUT